I have a rule of three when I am thinking of designing a new blanket. I need the stitch, the pattern and the yarn to all work well together.

 Yarnspirations.com had sent me this yarn a few weeks ago and asked me to design whatever I’d like with this Paton’s Alpaca Blend.
 The colors were perfect for fall and still had that mid-century modern feel that is so popular right now.
 I just wanted to make a blanket that would go in that direction.

-And I love how it turned out!
+And I love how this Crochet Spider Stitch Blanket turned out!

 So first, you’ll need to know the Spider Stitch.
 I found this in an older stitch book and did a quick google and crocheters seem to agree that this is the name for this stitch.
 You can read about it here.
 I will be explaining more below.

-You’ll need 3 skeins each of Paton’s Alpaca Blend Yarn.
-I used Birch, Onyx, and Aquamarine
+3 skeins each Birch, Onyx, Aquamarine

-ROW 1: In the third chain from the hook, work one SC, one CH, one SC, (this is the spider) then skip one CH, (CH stands for chain.) and work the spider again.
+Row 1: In the third chain from the hook, work one SC, one CH, one SC, (this is the spider) then skip one CH, (CH stands for chain.) and work the spider again.
 (SC-CH-SC).
 Continue across the whole row.
 You should have one extra chain at the end.
 Work a SC into that stitch.
 CH 2 and turn. (chain 2 will count as your first SC.)

-ROW 2: SK (skip) over the first two stitches and find that CH one space.
+Row 2: SK (skip) over the first two stitches and find that CH one space.
 You’ll want to work your spider into that stitch.
 (SC-CH-SC = Spider.)
 Continue across this row, working the spider into each chain one space.
 After you work your last spider into the final chain space, work one SC into the top of the turning chain.
 (Or just under those chains if you don’t want to mess around.)
 CH 2 and turn.

-ROW 3: Repeat Row 2 until the end.
+Row 3: Repeat Row 2 until the end.